 Lysergic acid diethylamide (LSD), also known as “acid,” is a psychedelic drug usually sold in square-shaped tablets, paper blotters called “tabs,” and gelatin squares.
 One of the most powerful synthesized hallucinogens available, LSD contains extremely strong mood-changing chemicals that can also lead to altered awareness, perceptions and feelings.

 The psychedelic soared to popularity in the early 1960s and is notorious for dramatic disconnect from reality, which can lead to terrifying “bad trips” of paranoia and unenjoyable distortion lasting up to 12 hours.
 Although it has a low addictive potential, LSD is abused for its escapist effects by users who often want to flee from reality.

-LSD comes in many different forms, from a clear or white crystalline substance to tan or black, varying by its purity.
-LSD is usually crushed into a fine powder and pressed into tablet form, or on small gelatin squares.
-LSD is also dissolved into a solution called blotter acid and soaked into tiny squares of paper called “tabs.”
+LSD comes in many different forms, from a clear or white crystalline substance to tan or black, varying in purity.
+The drug is usually abused by crushing it into a fine powder and pressing it into the form of a tablet or on small gelatin squares.
+It can also be dissolved into a solution called blotter acid and soaked into tiny squares of paper called “tabs.”

 - Synesthesia – a sensory phenomenon where people can see smells or hear colors